FlawlessNa/Legends/README.md

 - [ ] Refactoring of movement_mechanics to be cleaner
 - [ ] Finetune pathfinding weights/costs by looking at computed paths between source-target and adjust until it is optimal in most cases
 - [ ] Connect map pathfinding Grid objects directly (see pathfinding docs/ documentation)

+## Rotation
+- [ ] Once MOB YOLO detection setup, try a new "smart" rotation algorithm based on scoring
+  - score of 100 if 5 mobs in range of skill
+  - score of 0 if no mobs in vision
+  - user enters score which is then used to determine if hit mobs or rotate
+  - score lowers as more distance with mobs
+  - Determine an on-screen point to rotate to.
+Convert this into approximate Minimap VR location, then into minimap location.

 ## Pause/Resume
 - [ ] Streamline both pause/resume and disable/enable mechanism -> should only really be one.
 Make sure ref to tasks are properly updated too.